 Buckeye Cookery and Practical Housekeeping (1877)

 Dissolve four pounds white sugar in one quart water.
-To make rock candy, boil this syrup a few moments, allow to cool, and crystallization takes place on the sides of the vessel.
+To make old time rock candy, boil this syrup a few moments, allow to cool, and crystallization takes place on the sides of the vessel.

 The Complete Confectioner, Pastry Cook, and Baker (1864)